chenmin1107/cs6244_motionplanning/README.md

 Autonomous driving simulator for cs6244 course project

-## How to set up
+## How to set up the simulator
-(Note: the simulator has only been tested in the following system setup.
-There is no guarantee it will work in other versions of systems.
+(Note: the simulator has only been tested in the following system settings.
+There is no guarantee that it will work in other versions of systems.
-To avoid any unecessary trouble, I suggest you to strictly follow the instructions below.)
+To avoid any trouble, I suggest you to strictly follow the instructions below.)

 ### 1. Install Ubuntu 14.04 (Recommended)